1976 United States Grand Prix West: Summary

 Italy was the first country to host two Championship Formula One races in the same year in 1957.
 The United States would become the second as the first USGP West at Long Beach, California, appeared on the 1976 F1 calendar, along with the long-standing autumn race at Watkins Glen, New York.
 The new race's organizers, headed by British businessman and Long Beach resident Chris Pook, could not have done a better job in their attempt to create an 'American Monaco.'
-An unending list of former Champions was present for the weekend's vintage race, including Denny Hulme, Jack Brabham, and Juan Manuel Fangio himself.
-Dan Gurney and American Champion Phil Hill were also in attendance after helping to conceive and promote the event.
+A supporting vintage Grand Prix race was held with former champions Juan Manuel Fangio, Denny Hulme, Jack Brabham, as well as Stirling Moss, Carroll Shelby, Rene Dreyfus, Richie Ginther, Innes Ireland and Maurice Trintignant.
+Dan Gurney and Phil Hill were also in attendance as co-directors of the event.

 When the cars took to the track, the drivers differed in their opinions of the concrete-lined street circuit which featured two hairpins and a long, curving waterfront "straight."
 Ferrari's reigning World Champion Niki Lauda said the course was much bumpier than Monaco and harder on the car, but easier on the driver.
 Emerson Fittipaldi said he liked it very much, but Frenchmen Jacques Laffite and Patrick Depailler would not agree.
 In qualifying, Lauda led first, then James Hunt's McLaren, and finally Clay Regazzoni in the second Ferrari.
 After spending much of the session with ignition trouble, Depailler made a last-minute bid and slotted his Tyrrell onto the front row in second, less than two-tenths off the Ferrari's pace.
 The Formula One Constructors' Association had decided to limit the field to twenty starters for safety reasons, because of the narrow concrete canyons necessitated by the street layout, and seven cars failed to qualify.

 At the start, Regazzoni rocketed away and settled into the lead, ahead of Hunt, Depailler, and teammate Lauda.
 Exiting the first turn, Vittorio Brambilla squeezed Carlos Reutemann into the wall, putting both cars out.
 Then, on the curving back "straight" by the harbor, Gunnar Nilsson's Lotus broke its rear suspension and jerked hard into the wall at 160 miles per hour.
 He emerged with only a stiff neck.

 On lap four, Hunt was bearing down on Depailler for second place.
 He tried to slip inside the Tyrrell entering the right-hand hairpin just before the back straight, but Depailler closed the door, forcing Hunt to go around on the left.
 As they exited the corner side-by-side, Depailler moved across and pushed the McLaren into the barrier.
 Hunt yanked himself from his car, certain that it was undrivable, and shook his fist at Depailler each time the Frenchman came around.
 After the race, the McLaren mechanics came to retrieve the car and were able to drive it back to the pits!